mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/OPERATIONS.md

 to keep the PDS image tag up to date, and let a CI/CD pipeline re-build and re-deploy the CDK template.

+### PDS assumptions that could change

+I have made several assumptions about PDS behavior in this template.
+That behavior could change in the future with newer versions, so it's important to check release notes for any major changes to behavior.

+This template assumes that PDS writes data to these files and directories, and only backs these up.
+Data loss will occur if a newer version of PDS writes data to additional locations:
+* `account.sqlite`
+* `did_cache.sqlite`
+* `sequencer.sqlite`
+* `actors.sqlite`
+* `actors/`

+This template also assumes that these are the only paths that must be served by the PDS.
+Federation may break if a newer version of PDS requires additional paths to be served:
+* `/xrpc/*`
+* `/.well-known/*`
+* `/oauth/*`
+* `/tls-check`

 ## Monitoring and troubleshooting

 Logs can be viewed in the ECS console: